rainlanguage/docs.rainprotocol.xyz/blog/2024-05-16-recharging-tranche-strategy-tutorial.md

 ```

 ### Scenarios
-I set up the parameters that are consistent across both buy and sell scenarios.
-This is scriptable.
+I set up the parameters that are consistent across both buy and sell scenarios (to learn more about these [read the reference](/raindex/example-strats/tranche-strat)).
 These include:
 * Subparser details
 * How many seconds a tranche space lasts for
 * Tranche space recharge delay